dappledger/Ontology_Zero/README.md

 # Deployment

-To run DNA successfully, at least 4 nodes are required.
+To run Ontology_Zero successfully, at least 4 nodes are required.
 The four nodes can be deployed in the following two way:

 * multi-hosts deployment
 * single-host deployment